c-barakat/covidnet_tune/README.md

 # Model
 * COVID-Net can be obtained from the [COVID-Net repository](https://github.com/lindawangg/COVID-Net)
-* This repository will also include the last checkpoints from the trained models based on each of the best parameters provided by the 4 selected Ray Tune schedulers.
+* Due to storage restrictions, this repository will not include the trained models based on each of the best parameters provided by the 4 selected Ray Tune schedulers.
+Instead, [training_parameters.csv](training_parameters.csv) contains the parameters produced by each of the schedulers, and can be used to train the downloaded COVID-Net model.

 # Software, Packages, and versions
 ## Required for parallel execution